-- o If you have less than 25 people and are going to open the extra spots to other departments, put the quantity as 1 and the cost as \$19,975.
-You must explain that you are opening this program to other departments.
+- Quantity/Cost: Contact the IAFF Health and Safety Department for course options and pricing. - There are several levels of IAFF F2T training programs offered.
+Please contact F2T@iaff.org to determine which level of F2T you would like to apply for before filling out the application. - Cost examples: - F2T 101 in-person HOST, \$24,975 - F2T 101 in-person per person, \$999 - F2T 103,104,105, 2-day in-person Course HOST, \$12,475 (Each Course) - F2T 103,104,105, 2-day in-person Course per person, \$499 (Each Course) - You must explain that you are opening this program to other departments.
 Remember proposed training projects that benefit the highest percentage of applicable personnel within a fire department or that will be open to other departments in the region receive a highly competitive advantage. - You will have 500 characters to describe the program and costs.
-Items to consider: - o Program includes: Instructor lead Train-the-Trainer program, manuals, curriculum, course materials, exam administration. - Peer Fitness Trainer Certification - 32 hours of training over 4 days - Attendees will improve their ability to assess, design, implement and evaluate exercise sessions for fire fighters with varying interests - as well as have the knowledge and skills to become fitness and wellness leaders within their department.
+Items to consider: - Program includes Instructor led Train-the-Trainer program, manuals, curriculum, course materials, exam administration. - Peer Fitness Trainer Certification - 32 hours of training over 4 days - Attendees will improve their ability to assess, design, implement and evaluate exercise sessions for fire fighters with varying interests - as well as have the knowledge and skills to become fitness and wellness leaders within their department.